Schwank-Lab/evoflow-reactor/readme.md

 2. Run `ampy -p $PICO_PORT run diagnostics/diagnostics_stirrers.py`.
 Before running, but the glass tubes with stirring bars into the reactor.
 Stirring bards should turn.
 3. Run `ampy -p $PICO_PORT run diagnostics/diagnostics_heaters.py`.
 This will turn on the heaters and will write temperature to the console.
 You should observe the temperature slowly increasing.
 4. Run `ampy -p $PICO_PORT run diagnostics/diagnostics_od.py`.
 Follow instructions on the screen, you'll need to put different probes to measeure OD.
 You should observe OD of the turbid probe being higher.
-5. Run `ampy -p $PICO_PORT run diagnostics/diagnostics_stepper.py`.
+5. Run `ampy -p $PICO_PORT run diagnostics/diagnostics_stepper.py 180`, where 180 is the number of degrees you want the stepper to rotate.
+Then run `ampy -p $PICO_PORT run tmp/diagnostics_stepper.py`.
 You should observe stepper shaft rotating.

 ### Reactor calibration